What are the points of entry at Abingdon Prep School?

 What does the admissions process involve?

-Our admissions process is designed to give your child a 'taste' of life at Abingdon Prep, to make friends, meet staff and get a feel for the School.
+Our admissions process is designed to give your son a ‘taste’ of life at Abingdon Prep, to make friends, meet staff and get a feel for the School.
 Children spend time with their potential class or with reception teachers and older children join in a typical school day.
-We feel this is the best way to get to know the School.
-The admissions process does involve some informal assessment for younger pupils and more formal testing higher up the School.
+We feel this is the best way to get to know the school.
+The admissions process does involve some informal assessment for younger pupils and more formal testing higher up the school.

 What type of assessment is it?